SRay-2020/MP3--Novel_Writing_APP/README.md

 - User can create unique login name and password to protect projects
 - User can create, read, update and delete 'Book' objects
 - User can create, read, update and delete 'Chapter' objects
-- User can create, save and delete quick notes
+- User can create and save quick notes
-- Search function allows user to search for books or chapters in database
 - Profile page with database query feedback (number of Books and Chatpers created)

 ### **FUTURE FEATURES**